 #1: Maya Angelou

 Maya Angelou was the first honoree to be featured in the series.
-The coin was released on January 3, 2022.
-Sculpted by Craig Cambell and designed by Emily Damstra, the coin was minted in Denver, Philadelphia, and San Francisco.
-This coin also marks the first time an African American is featured on U.S. currency.
+Sculpted by Craig Campbell and designed by Emily Damstra, this coin marks the first time a Black woman has been featured on a U.S. quarter.

-Maya Angelou, an iconic writer, poet, and civil rights activist, earned global acclaim with her autobiography I Know Why the Caged Bird Sings.
+Maya Angelou was a writer, poet, and civil rights activist who earned global acclaim with her autobiography I Know Why the Caged Bird Sings.
 She received over 30 honorary degrees, published over 30 bestselling works, and delivered the celebrated poem On the Pulse of the Morning at President Bill Clinton’s inauguration.
 She was awarded the Presidential Medal of Freedom in 2010 and the Literarian Award in 2013, among many other accolades.

 #2: Dr. Sally Ride

 The second quarter in the series honors astronaut Dr. Sally Ride.
-A quote from her space mission inspires the design: “When I wasn’t working, I was usually at a window looking down at Earth.”
-The coin was released on March 22, 2022, and was minted in Denver, Philadelphia, and San Francisco.
-Elana Hagler made the design, and Phebe Hemphill sculpted it.
+A quote from her space mission inspired the design: “When I wasn’t working, I was usually at a window looking down at Earth.”
+Elana Hagler designed the quarter, and Phebe Hemphill sculpted it.

 #3: Wilma Mankiller

 The 3rd coin in the series honors Wilma Mankiller.
-The coin was released on June 6, 2022, and was minted in Denver, Philadelphia, and San Francisco.
-It was designed by Benjamin Sowards and sculpted by Phebe Hemphill, who also sculpted the Sally Ride coin.
+The quarter was designed by Benjamin Sowards and sculpted by Phebe Hemphill, who also sculpted the Sally Ride coin.

-Wilma Mankiller, the first woman elected chief of the Cherokee Nation and the first female chief of a major Native tribe, was a transformative leader.
-She advanced her tribe’s welfare through healthcare, education, housing, and community development, including founding the Cherokee Nation’s Community Development Department.
+Wilma Mankiller, the first woman elected chief of the Cherokee Nation and the first female chief of a major Native tribe, advanced her tribe’s welfare through healthcare, education, housing, and community development, including founding the Cherokee Nation’s Community Development Department.
 Her efforts inspired the film The Cherokee Word for Water.
 Mankiller’s achievements earned her numerous honors, including Ms. Magazine’s Woman of the Year (1987), induction into the National Women’s Hall of Fame (1993), and the Presidential Medal of Freedom (1998).

 #4: Nina Otero-Warren

 The fourth coin in the series honors Nina Otero-Warren.
-It was released on August 15, 2022, and minted in Philadelphia, Denver, and San Francisco.
-Chris Costello designed it, and Craig Campbell, who also sculpted the Maya Angelou quarter, sculpted it.
+Chris Costello designed this coin, and Craig A. Campbell sculpted it.

-Adelina “Nina” Otero-Warren was a groundbreaking advocate for women’s rights and education in New Mexico.
-The first Hispanic woman to run for U.S. Congress and Santa Fe’s first female superintendent of public schools, she championed bilingual education and preserving Hispano culture.
+Adelina ‘Nina’ Otero-Warren advocated for women’s rights and education in New Mexico.
+The first Hispanic woman to run for U.S. Congress and Santa Fe’s first female superintendent of public schools, she championed bilingual education and the preservation of Hispano culture.
 A leader in the New Mexico women’s suffrage movement, she ensured suffrage materials were published in Spanish and English, contributing to the state’s ratification of the 19th Amendment in 1920.
 Otero-Warren later led the National Woman’s Party and held prominent roles in literacy and public works programs, including directing the WPA in Puerto Rico.
 In her later years, she authored Old Spain in Our Southwest and co-founded Las Dos Realty and Insurance Company.

 #5: Anna May Wong

-The fifth quarter in the American Women’s Quarter Program honors Anna May Wong, the first Chinese American Hollywood star.
-It was released on October 25, 2022, and minted in Philadelphia, Denver, and San Francisco.
-Emily Damstra, who also designed the Maya Angelou quarter, designed it, and John P. McGraw sculpted it.
+The fifth quarter in the American Women Quarter Program honors Anna May Wong, the first Chinese American Hollywood star.
+Emily Damstra designed the quarter, and John P. McGraw was the sculptor.

 Anna May Wong (born Wong Liu Tsong) was Hollywood’s first Chinese American film star, appearing in over 60 films, stage productions, and television shows.
 She began her career at age 14 as an extra in The Red Lantern and later starred in one of the first Technicolor films.
 Despite facing discrimination and being typecast, she achieved international acclaim, particularly for her role in Shanghai Express (1932).
 Wong also became the first Asian American to lead a U.S. television show, The Gallery of Madame Liu-Tsong.